osmfoundation/osmf-mediawiki-skin/README.md

 Since this is a subskin of the [Vector](https://github.com/wikimedia/mediawiki-skins-Vector) skin of MediaWiki and Vector is available under GPL-2.0+ this subskin has to be licensed accordingly.
-The OSMF logo is CC-BY-SA 3.0 (by nebulon42) because the original OSM logo (Ken Vermette) is licensed that way.
+The OSMF logo is CC-BY-SA 3.0 (by nebulon42) because the original OSM logo (by Ken Vermette) is licensed that way.
 The font in the logo and on the website is Palanquin by Pria Ravichandran and OSMFText respectively.
 See also the README file in the `fonts` directory.